Dorchester, New Brunswick: Economy

 The village's main employer today is the Correctional Service of Canada, which operates a prison complex now comprising the medium-security (once maximum-security) Dorchester Penitentiary, and the minimum-security Westmorland Institution.

 Many residents commute to work in the nearby towns of Sackville and Amherst or the cities of Moncton and Dieppe.

 A recent influx of residents is creating a new demand for Dorchester.

 Tourism is centred on the historic and natural features of the area.
 One of Dorchester's most historic buildings houses the Keillor House Museum.
 The annual shorebird migration to the mud flats of nearby Johnson's Mills is celebrated by an oversize model of a semi-palmated sandpiper situated in the village square.

-Another tourist attraction is the conversion of the Dorchester Jail to a successful bed and breakfast where you can spend a night in a real jail cell.
-Opened in 2017, it’s one of the Maritimes highest rated adventure Airbnb’s listed.
-It’s the sight of the last double hanging in New Brunswick, where the Bannister brothers were hanged and buried at the jail.

 Transportation

 Although situated on the CN Rail main line between Halifax and Montreal, Dorchester no longer has a passenger station, with travellers having to entrain/detrain in Sackville or Moncton.
 The nearest airport is the Greater Moncton International Airport, a 40 km drive in Dieppe.